mikolajkania/mikolajkania.github.io/_posts/2024-01-16-year-in-review.md

 I ended the year trying **[Codeium](https://codeium.com/)**.
 It is very similar to JetBrains AI, but for now - free.
 Coding suggestions, chatbot, features like explaining a file or generating documentation are working great for my personal coding.

 # Roles
 Leading a team through ups and downs towards a business goals was an extraordinary experience.
-I was working with great people who I tried to support in their growth.
+I was working with great people who I supported in their growth.
 I believe I have put my mark on both technology and processes.

 Every journey has its end, however, and this year I decided to try myself in another role.
 I became a **Technical Program Manager**, with a task to oversee execution and delivery of the projects, while still keeping an eye on ML technology.
 It is the biggest change since I decided to switch from backend development to machine learning few years ago and a welcome challenge.